musibs/PDFUtils/README.md

 # PDFUtils
-PDFUtils is an application that lets you perform various operations on PDF documenets
+PDFUtils is an application that lets you perform various operations on PDF documents